 - Scrabble Letters (optional)

-As far as DIY projects go, this one is easy and such instant gratification!
+As far as DIY projects go, this Menu Board is easy and such instant gratification!
 Let’s get to it!

 After taking the backs and glass out of the frames, unroll your Chalkboard Vinyl, trace the outside of the glass (from the frame) on the backside of the vinyl, and cut it out with a scissors.

-Peel off the backing, and slap it onto the glass from the picture frame!
+Peel off the backing, and slap it onto the picture frame glass!
 OKAY, don’t just be nonchalant about it… for real.
 Be slow and careful about lining the corners up.
 And if you don’t get it right the first time, it’s really easy to just peel off and start over!
 It was actually a lot easier than I was thinking it would be.

 Repeat with all 7!
 Also, I decided to break off the little kickstand on the backing of the frame.
 You won’t need it to hold your frame up since it will be dangling from the wall.

-I chose to stain the unfinished wood frames a medium brown (this shade).
+For this menu board, I chose to stain the unfinished wood frames a medium brown (this shade).
 Go ahead and stain that 1/3 board while you’re at it too!
 Or you could paint them all.
 Or leave them unfinished.
-You do you.

 I wanted about a half-inch between the frames, so I found a scrap piece of wood about the right thickness and used it as a spacer while laying out the frames and keep things consistent.

-I marked where they would each go on the 1×3 board, and also marked 1” in from both top corners of the frame so I would know where to screw in the eye hooks.
+I marked where they would each go on the 1×3 board, and also marked 1” in from both top corners of the frame so I would know where to screw in the eye hooks of my menu board.
 PRO TIP… drill a pilot hole.
 It will saaaave your fingers from certain death.

 Time to pop in the glass and frame back! <<sooo satisfying!

 Then line up your frames according to your markings on the 1×3 board, and mark where your cup hooks should go.
-And gather up your helpers to drill those pilot holes!
+And gather up your helpers to drill those pilot holes on your menu board!